UplandsDynamic/VideoTagger/VideoTagger/VideoTagger/README.rst

 This is a GTK 3.x application that allows easy timestamped note taking for video clips.

+It acts as an interface to control the excellent Open Source MPV player, at: https://mpv.io/.

 Clips may be played from local files, or streamed from remote sources such as YouTube.

-It acts as an interface to control the excellent Open Source MPV player, at: https://mpv.io/.
+Existing notes are stored as simple YAML files, which may be read and edited from within the application.

-The application depends on super Open Source project that provides Python bindings to the MPV player, at: https://github.com/jaseg/python-mpv
+The application depends on a super Open Source project that provides Python bindings to the MPV player, at: https://github.com/jaseg/python-mpv

 Notes are saved in a user nominated directory as YAML files.
 These are easily human